Last updated on February 24th, 2023

 - Late Payment Penalty Fee: Up to $40

-- Want to show off their support for Valparaiso University while earning rewards
+- You want to show off your support for Valparaiso University while earning rewards

-- Frequently spend on rideshares, fast food, and café purchases
+- You frequently spend on rideshares, fast food, and café purchases

-- Are looking for a rewards card with no annual fee
+- You're looking for a rewards card with no annual fee

-- Want a student-centric credit card that transitions easily into an everyday card
+- You want a student-centric credit card that transitions easily into an everyday card

 Valparaiso Alumni Visa® Rewards Credit Card Review